zunzun/pyeq2/Examples/Cluster/README.txt

 Step 2: Install pyeq2 on remote cluster nodes

 The dispy code uses a python file named dispynode.py to run jobs on the remote cluster nodes.
-By default, this can import any code from the file system location where a node is started using that command.
-For example, if dispynode.py is started on a command line from the directory /home/cluster/ then simply place a copy of pyeq2 into that directory and it should import fine.
+The examples will import pyeq2, so that must be available for import on the remote nodes.
+I personally am lazy and copy the file dispynode.py locally and run my local copy.